 Your computer SCREEN looks like this....It's just OK.

-But this is what happens when it is projected onto the screen....
+But this is what happens when it is projected onto the screen...

-So: NEVER use black text on a blue background...it might look OK on your computer screen, but it's unreadable on the projector screen - The rule is test out your presentation on a projector not just your laptop!!
+So: NEVER use black text on a blue background...it might look OK on your computer screen, but it's unreadable on the projector screen!!